Corporate Governance Code

 Principle 5.
 Maintain the Board as a well-functioning, balanced team led by the Chair

-The Board comprises: an independent non-executive Chair, Chief Executive Officer, a Chief Operations Officer, a Chief Financial Officer and two non-executive directors who are considered by the Board to be independent.
+The Board comprises: an independent non-executive Chairman, Chief Executive Officer, a Chief Financial Officer and one non-executive director.
 Biographies of the Board appear both on the Company’s website and in the Annual Report.

 Executive and non-executive directors are subject to re-election at the Company’s Annual General Meeting at intervals of no more than three years although in practice all directors put themselves up for re-election annually.
 The service agreements and letters of appointment of all Directors are available for inspection at the Company’s registered office during normal business hours.

 The Board expects to meet at least six times per annum.
 It has established an Audit and Risk Committee, a Remuneration Committee, an Environmental, Social and Governance Committee and an AIM Rules Compliance Committee.
 Full details of the number of Board and Committee meetings and the attendance record of each director are set out in the Annual Report.
 The terms of reference for each Committee are set out on the Company’s website www.uogplc.com.
 The Board has agreed that appointments to the Board at this stage would be made by the Board as a whole and so has not created a Nominations Committee.

 Principle 6.
 Ensure that between them the directors have the necessary up to date experience, skills and capabilities.